 As for humidity, snake plants are versatile.
 They’ll tolerate an arid environment, but they’re also able to take a bit more humidity.
 In other words, don’t be afraid to put that baby in the bathroom!

 And if you miss a watering, don’t be too concerned.
 These plants are very forgiving.
 In fact, a snake plant’s drought tolerance is one of the reasons they make excellent starter plants.

 Snake plant leaves should be stiff and upright.
-If you find your plant’s leaves are drooping, this is a sign something is not right.
-And there’s a good possibility your plant has been given too much water.
+If your plant’s leaves are drooping, this is a sign something is not right.
+You’ve likely overwatered.

 No matter the reason, you’ll want to address what’s causing the excess water immediately.

 First, allow your plant to dry out.
 Then, reduce your watering schedule.
 If your snake plant has been too soggy for too long, you may need to repot the plant.
 When you do, take a good look at the roots to see if any are showing signs of damage.